 These grain-free, gluten-free pizzas really don't have much of a "recipe" per se.
 Mostly what you need is the recipe for my sauce and then the process for getting the tortillas crispy and pizza-like!

-The only real recipe here is my COFFEE BBQ SAUCE, made with Balanced Bites Spices Coffee BBQ blend.
+The only real recipe here is my COFFEE BBQ SAUCE, made with Balanced Bites Spices Coffee BBQ Spice Blend.
 Boom.

 - Coconut/cassava or almond flour tortillas

 - Shredded or finely chopped, pre-cooked chicken

 - Cheese of your choosing, I used shredded pecorino Romano and chévre - which are sheep and goat milk-based respectively and they work for use - but you do you.
 If you don't do dairy, try a small aount of a nut-based cheese or go cheese-free on these.
 They'll be delicious either way, I promise